 Another positive aspect of social media is that it allows us to stay informed.
 We can access news from around the world at any time, and keep up to date on current events.
 Social media has also been a powerful tool for spreading awareness about social and political issues, and for connecting people who share common interests and causes.

 Moreover, social media can be a source of inspiration and motivation.
 We can connect with people who share our goals and aspirations, and follow accounts that inspire us to live our best lives.
 Social media also provides a platform for creativity, whether it be through sharing art, music, or other forms of expression.

 Despite its many benefits, social media has also been linked to several negative effects.
 One of the most concerning is addiction.
-Social media can be highly addictive, and many people find themselves spending excessive amounts of time on these platforms.
+Social media can be highly addictive, and many people find themselves spending excessive amounts of time on these platforms which can be called scrolling paralysis.
 This can lead to problems like reduced productivity, social isolation, and even depression.